Terman-thr/SURE_starter_thr/README.md

 - The text in a node cannot wrap to multiple lines.
 - Nodes can only be in the form of rectangles.
 - User login functionality is not included due to time constraints.
-- Currently, only one concept map can be saved, also due to time constraints.